-44 Let us consider an example that we will use throughout this paper: a robotic hand with a tactile sensor on its fingertip (Shunk Dexterous Hand 2, SDH-2) is used to estimate the shape of an object by rotating 45 46 it and bringing the fingertip in contact with the object in different locations.
-In this example, we use the tactile sensor on the robotic fingertip as a source of input to a DNF (see Strub et al. (2014b,a) for the 47 details of the robotic setup and the DNF architecture).
-When the tactile sensor is brought into contact with 48 the object, the shape of the contact area is characteristic for the properties of the object's surface at the 49 location of the contact.
-A low circularity of the contact area on a tactile sensor (down to zero circularity for 50 a sharp line) corresponds to an edge on the object's surface, whereas high circularity (up to 1 for a perfect 51 circle) corresponds to a flat surface under the sensor.
-The task we will consider is to create a "map" of 52 flat surfaces of an object (in an object-centered coordinate frame), as the robotic hand rotates the object, 53 repeatedly bringing the tactile sensors on its fingertips in contact with the object at different locations.
-To 54 build such "map", we need to detect the most circular contacts within a sequence of contacts and store their 55 positions on the object's map.
-Here, the angular coordinate anchored in the object's center is the feature 56 dimension we are interested in (on which we build a "map" of the detected flat surfaces, using the DNF).
-57 The circularity of the contact point determines the activation level of the DNF, induced by the sensory 58 input.
-The desired output of the DNF in this case is an activity peak for a given fraction of the inputs (e.g., 59 within 20% of the most circular inputs), and no output activity for inputs with lower circularity values.
-60
+Let us consider an example, which we will use throughout this paper: a robotic hand with a tactile sensor on its fingertip is used to estimate the shape of objects by rotating them and bringing the fingertip in contact with the object in different locations.
+In this example, we use the tactile sensor on the robotic fingertip as a source of input to a DNF (see Strub et al., 2014a,b for the details of the robotic setup and the DNF architecture).
+When this sensor is brought into contact with an object, the shape of the contact area is characteristic for the properties of the object's surface at the location of the contact.
+Thus, a low circularity of the contact area on a tactile sensor (down to zero circularity for a sharp line) corresponds to an edge on the object's surface, whereas high circularity (up to 1 for a perfect circle) corresponds to a flat surface under the sensor.
+The task we will consider is to create a "map" of flat surfaces of an object (in an objectcentered coordinate frame), as the robotic hand rotates the object, repeatedly bringing the tactile sensor on its fingertips in contact with the object at different locations.
+To build such "map," we need to detect the most circular contacts within a sequence of contacts and store their position on the object's map.
+Here, the angular coordinate anchored in the object's center is the feature dimension we are interested in (on which we build a "map" of the detected flat surfaces, using the DNF).
+The circularity of the contact point determines the activation level of the DNF, induced by the sensory input.
+The desired output of the DNF in this case is an activity peak for a given fraction of the inputs (e.g., within 20% of the most circular inputs), and no output activity for inputs with lower circularity values.

-The parametrization of such a detector depends crucially on the distribution of the circularity feature in 61 the input stream from the sensor, as illustrated in Fig. 1.
-In the figure, the sensed property - circularity in 62 our example, - which determines activation level of the DNF, is plotted on the x-axis and its probability 63 of occurrence on the y-axis, thus showing the distribution of input amplitudes that can be measured.
-64 The green-colored part of the distribution corresponds to a fixed fraction of the input distribution, say 65 20% that includes the highest input circularities.
-The three examples shown in Fig. 1, illustrate that the 66 classification threshold for the activation of a DNF - which is determined by the negative resting level 67 and the threshold parameter of the sigmoid of the DNF - depends on the particular feature distribution.
-If 68 the input distribution is not known in advance, or varies over time, an online adaptation of the detection 69 threshold (i.e., resting level) and steepness of the classification function (i.e., steepness of the sigmoid) is necessary.
+The parametrization of such a detector depends crucially on the distribution of the circularity feature in the input stream from the sensor, as illustrated in Figure 1.
+In the figure, the sensed property-circularity in our example, -which determines activation level of the DNF, is plotted on the horizontal axis and its probability of occurrence on the vertical axis, thus showing the distribution of input amplitudes that can be measured.
+The green-colored part of the distribution corresponds to a fixed fraction of the input distribution, say 20% that includes the highest input circularities.
+The three examples, shown in Figure 1 illustrate that the classification threshold for the activation of a DNF-which is determined by the negative resting level and the threshold parameter of the sigmoid of the DNF-depends on the particular feature distribution.
+If the input distribution is not known in advance, or varies over time, an online adaptation of the detection threshold (i.e., resting level) and steepness of the classification function (i.e., steepness of the sigmoid) is necessary.